CHAPTER Rev 300 BUSINESS PROFITS TAX

 (d) Neither the gross selling price nor the installment proceeds shall be included in gross business income except for the year of sale for purposes of the gross business income test.

-(e) A return reporting the installment income shall be filed every year, regardless of the amount of each installment, if the gross sales price exceeded $50,000 for tax years ending after June 30, 1993.
+(e) A return reporting the installment income shall be completed and filed every year, regardless of the amount of each installment, if the gross sales price exceeded $50,000 for tax years ending after June 30, 1993.

 (f) The reported installment gain income shall not be increased or decreased by income from the other business activity if the filing of a return is due to the reporting of installment income, and the statutory minimum income level other than for the installment sale has not been met.

-(g) A business organization may elect to report the entire gain or loss in a single year for business profits tax purposes although it has not elected, pursuant to section 453(d) of the IRC, by attaching a completed Form DP-95, “Permission to Report Net Gain in a Year of Sale”, to the business profits tax return if the filing requirement for subsequent years is solely the result of reporting the gain or loss from the installment sale to New Hampshire.
+(g) A business organization may elect to report the entire gain or loss in a single year for business profits tax purposes although it has not elected, pursuant to section 453(d) of the IRC, by attaching a completed Form DP-95, “Election to Report Net Gain in a Year of Sale”, to the business profits tax return if the filing requirement for subsequent years is solely the result of reporting the gain or loss from the installment sale to New Hampshire.

 (h) The sale, exchange or other disposition of an installment obligation by a business organization shall require the inclusion of: